IBMDataScience/Strata2016/README.md

 IBM Data Science Experience (DSX) is the premier offering that seamlessly allows data scientists and data engineers to connect data from multiple domains, to analyze and visually explore the data for insights.
 DSX brings together the data science development experience accumulated in R, Python, Scala, and Java, intuitive data connectivity and processing capabilities of Apache Spark, and the state-of-art dynamic visualization technology using Brunel, Pixiedust, and RStudio.

 #Step 1.
-Get on IBM Data Science Experience (DSX) platform...
+Get on IBM Data Science Experience (DSX).
-## Part 1.
-Create a BlueMix Account.
+##Create a BlueMix Account.
-If you have a Bluemix account, ship to Part 2.
+A Bluemix ID is needed to log into DSX, If you have a Bluemix account, skip part to create bluemix ID.

 1. Go to [www.bluemix.net](https://www.bluemix.net)